gdoumenc/coworks/docs/tech_quickstart.rst

             super().__init__(app, name=name)

-The ``CwsZipArchiver`` is a command to create a zip source file, including python modules and uploading this zip file to AWS S3.
+The ``CwsZipArchiver`` is a command to create a zip source file and uploading this zip file to AWS S3.

 The ``CwsTemplateWriter`` is a command to generate files from Jinja2 templates (see `Jinja2 <https://jinja.palletsprojects.com/>`_ for more details on Jinja2).
-In this command the fils will be terraform templates
+In this command the files will be terraform files.

 And now we can upload the sources files to AWS S3 and apply terraform planifications::

-	(project) $ cws -m first -s app deploy -p fpr-customer -b coworks-microservice -c -l arn:aws:lambda:eu-west-1:935392763270:layer:coworks-0_3_3
+	(project) $ cws -m first -s app deploy -p fpr-customer -b coworks-microservice -c -l arn:aws:lambda:eu-west-1:935392763270:layer:coworks-0_3_5
         Are you sure you want to (re)create the API [yN]?:y Uploading zip to S3
         Terraform apply (Create API)